Jens Lind (businessman): Ship captain, ship-owner and slave trader

 Lind was in 1796 married to Anthonette Philippine Wrisbergl (1776-) in Copenhagen.
 Her father was Friedrich Lind, owner of the plantation Prospect Hill on Saint Croix.
 She was born on the island and it is likely that Lind brought her with him back to Copenhagen.
 Their first children, born between 1797 and 1806, were all baptized in St. Peter's Church.
 The family settled in Christianshavn from where Lind was active in the Triangle Trade.

 Slave trading: In 1797 and again in 1800, Lind sent Albertine Wilhelmine to the Danish West Indies with 166 surviving slaves on arrival on the first expedition and 139 on the second expedition.
 It was followed by an expedition with Martha Magdalena in 1801 (137,slaves).
-Denmark had abolished the slave trade in 1792 with effect from 1803 but Lind continued his activities illegally with increased intensity for a few more years.
+Denmark had abolished the Trans-Atlantic slave trade in 1792 with effect from 1803 but Lind continued his activities illegally with increased intensity for a few more years.
 In 1803, he thus sent the ships Martha Magdalena (176 slaves), Kronprinsesse Maria (409 slaves) and Experiment (143 slaves) to the West Indies.
 In 1794, he completed his third expedition with Martha Magdalena (176 slaves).
 It was followed by an expedition with Nicoline (302 slaves) in 1805.
 In 1806, he completed his last expedition to the Danish West Indies with the ship Christiansborg (133 slaves)..